DennisD2/bkunix/readme.md

 filesystems in a better organized file system.

 This new file system is created in projects root directory ```src```.
+All builds of the software will start from that directory.

 # Checking content of original disks